Hejaz: Etymology

 The name of the region is derived from a verb ḥajaza (حَجَز), from the Arabic root ḥ-j-z (ح-ج-ز), meaning "to separate", and it is so called as it separates the land of the Najd in the east from the land of Tihāmah in the west.

 History

 Prehistoric and ancient times

 One or possibly two megalithic dolmen have been found in Hejaz.

 The Hejaz includes both the Mahd adh-Dhahab ("Cradle of the Gold") (23°30′13″N 40°51′35″E) and a water source, now dried out, that used to flow 600 mi north east to the Persian Gulf via the Wādi Al-Rummah and Wādi Al-Bātin system.
-Archaeological research led by of Boston University and the University of Qassim indicates that the river system was active and 2500–3000 BCE.
+Archaeological research led by of Boston University and the University of Qassim indicates that the river system was active in 2500–3000 BCE.

-According to Al-Masudi the northern part of Hejaz was a dependency of the Kingdom of Judah, and according to Butrus al-Bustani the Jews in Hejaz established a sovereign state.
+According to Al-Masudi the northern part of Hejaz was a dependency of ancient Israel, and according to Butrus al-Bustani the Jews in Hejaz established a sovereign state.
 The German orientalist Ferdinand Wüstenfeld believed that the Jews established a state in northern Hejaz.

-The northern part of the Hejaz was part of the Roman province of Arabia Petraea.